Wildlife Photographer of the Year

 Scotland Street School Museum is delighted to be hosting an exhibition of the winning photographs for 2014 as part of a worldwide tour.

-Opening on 29 May until 29 November, the exhibition will showcase the talent and vision of each photographer, as well as exhibiting some of our own Natural History collection.
+Open now and until 29 November, the exhibition will showcase the talent and vision of each photographer, as well as exhibiting some of our own Natural History collection.

 There will be a host of wildlife-themed events and activities to complement the exhibition, including talks for adults, weekend workshops for families and special programmes for the summer and October school holidays.
 You can find out more about these in our bi-monthly What's On magazine, available from every museum, or on our events database HERE